jinghuazhao/INF/SOMAscan.md

 Data Fig. 9).

 **Proteins in the IL1RL1–IL18R1 locus and atopic dermatitis**.
-To identify the likely causal proteins that underpin the previous genetic association of the IL1RL1– IL18R1 locus (chr11:102.5–103.5Mb) with atopic dermatitis (AD)31, we used the following approach.
+To identify the likely causal proteins that underpin the previous genetic association of the IL1RL1–IL18R1 locus (chr11:102.5–103.5Mb) with atopic dermatitis (AD)31, we used the following approach.
 For each protein encoded by a gene in the IL1RL1–IL18R1 locus, we took genetic variants that had a cis association at P < 1 × 10<sup>−4</sup> and ‘LD-pruned’ them at r<sup>2</sup> < 0.1 to leave largely independent variants.
 We then used these genetic variants to construct a genetic score for each protein.
-Formally, we used these variants as instrumental variables for their respective proteins in uni- variable MR. For multivariable MR, association estimates for all proteins in the locus were extracted for all instruments.
-We used PhenoScanner to obtain asso- ciation statistics for the selected variants in the European-ancestry population of a recent large-scale GWAS meta-analysis of AD31.
+Formally, we used these variants as instrumental variables for their respective proteins in univariable MR. For multivariable MR, association estimates for all proteins in the locus were extracted for all instruments.
+We used PhenoScanner to obtain association statistics for the selected variants in the European-ancestry population of a recent large-scale GWAS meta-analysis of AD31.
 Where the relevant variant was not available, the strongest proxy with r<sup>2</sup> ≥ 0.8 was used.

 **MMP-12 and coronary heart disease (CHD)**.
-To test whether plasma MMP- 12 levels have a causal effect on risk of CHD, we selected genetic variants in the MMP12 gene region to use as instrumental variables.
+To test whether plasma MMP-12 levels have a causal effect on risk of CHD, we selected genetic variants in the MMP12 gene region to use as instrumental variables.
 We constructed a genetic score comprising 17 variants that had a cis association with MMP-12 levels at P < 5 × 10<sup>−8</sup> and that were not highly correlated with one another (r<sup>2</sup> < 0.2).
 To